 Whatever tasks you decide to tackle in Hadoop, you'll also find that there are abundant, easy-to-find code walkthroughs online.
 A great example is the Marcello DeSales walkthrough of a TF-IDF implementation.
 You'll find that Hadoop is a very Google-friendly term, and has almost no usage outside of the technology realm (contrast that with "Chef" or "Puppet" where you'll quickly get lost in the noise).
 If you live in or near a major metropolitan area, there's also a good chance that there are one or more Big Data Meetups in your area where others meet and share their expertise in Hadoop and other technologies.
 These presentations often contain bits of gold in the way of problem avoidance and optimization strategies.

-If you're stuck for ideas, or still confused about some concepts in Hadoop, you'll find that Cloudera produces some excellent Hadoop training courses.
+If you're stuck for ideas, or still confused about some concepts in Hadoop, you'll find that Global Knowledge produces some excellent Hadoop training courses.
 I’ve also listed some of our best Hadoop courses below.

 With a product as deep and wide as Hadoop, time spent making sure you understand the foundation will more than pay for itself when you get to higher level concepts and supporting packages.
 Although it may be frustrating and/or humbling to go back and re-read a Linux or Java "Dummies" book, you'll be well rewarded once you inevitably encounter some bizarre behavior even in a Pig or Hive query, and you need to look under the hood to debug and resolve the issue.

-Whether you choose formal training, on the job training, or just slogging through code examples you find on the Web, make sure you have a firm foundation in what Hadoop does and how it does it.
+Whether you choose formal training, on-the-job training, or just slogging through code examples you find on the Web, make sure you have a firm foundational understanding of Hadoop’s purpose and capabilities.

 Hadoop can run with another file system, but most deployments use HDFS